woody6402/tab2gp5/README.md

 - For drop D or alternative tunings, there are detection/heuristics (e.g. `D|` as the lowest string).
 If necessary, set the desired tuning in the code.
 - For very uneven column spacing in the bar, `--tab-spacing` and `--bases` or `--meter` (fixed time signature) help.
 - Check the beginning of the tab and adapt it if necessary.

+- Sometimes parsing is disturbed by uncommon pattern, if so, visual cleaning the text tab may help a lot  ...

 ## Roadmap / Contributions welcome
 - Extended symbols (hammer-ons/pull-offs, slides, palm mutes, etc.).